-The Australian Reading Hour is an important annual campaign encouraging Australians of all ages to read for one hour.
+The Australian Reading Hour (ARH) is an important annual campaign encouraging Australians of all ages to read for one hour.

 More information on the website and contact email@example.com.